Last Updated on May 16, 2024 by Sarah Wilson

 Located on Archbishop Street, it’s only a small bar, but it is infamous for being the place where the famous actor Oliver Reed died in 1999 after a very heavy drinking session during the making of his last movie, Gladiator.

-It is said that Oliver Reed had drunk more than eight pints of lager, half a bottle of whiskey and twelve large rums and half a bottle of whiskey.
+It is said that Oliver Reed had drunk more than eight pints of lager, half a bottle of whiskey, twelve large rums and half a bottle of whiskey.
 Sadly and probably not that surprisingly, he collapsed in the bar and unfortunately passed away before the ambulance arrived.
-The Pub” as well as being a nice place for a beer is also an unofficial shrine for Reed.
+The Pub” as well as being a nice place for a beer, is also an unofficial shrine for Reed.

 The Bridge Bar